sheldonresearch/ProG/README.md

 # Install additional dependencies
 pip install torch_geometric pandas torchmetrics Deprecated

+# If you are having trouble with torch-geometric linked binary version, use conda to build it.

+conda install pytorch-sparse -c pyg
 ```

 In addition, You can use our pre-train GNN directly or use our pretrain module to pre-train the GNN you want by